 It is a rare possibility that the baby flips to head down during labor.
 I once assisted a midwife who’s laboring mother’s water had released.
 Her labor was mild and not picking up, so after 24 hours we transferred and found that the baby had flipped.
 The doctor thought we’d misdiagnosed, but the mother’s abdomen was so thin we could feel the baby’s knuckles and elbow and found the baby in the opposite direction after entering the hospital!

-If the plan is to have a cesarean once labor begins, call the hospital and alert them of labor immediately, then head in right away.
+If the plan is to have a cesarean once labor begins, call the hospital and alert them of labor immediately.
+Go to the hospital right away.
 Breech births can go quite quickly and you want to be where people are ready to help you.
 If you plan to have a vaginal birth, don’t delay in getting to your birth location or getting your birth team to you.

 While it can be totally normal to have a 24-hour or longer breech birth, many breech labors are quite short.
-Because the softer bottom is first, it may take you by surprise that you are progressing with such little pain (though this is not always true).
-Just don’t base your decision to get to the hospital on your pain levels!
+Because the softer bottom is first, it may take you by surprise that you are progressing with such little pain (though some breech births are as painful as head down births).
+Just don’t base your decision to get to the hospital on your pain level!